Zanatticus/High-Performance-Computing/Homework/HW2/Problem1/README.md

 |    Value of Pi    	|   3.139588  	|   3.141412  	|   3.13996   	|   3.142236  	|   3.141536  	|   3.143572  	|   3.139644  	|   3.141084  	|
 |      Speedup*     	|      1      	| 1.887530811 	| 3.790645435 	| 6.524470436 	| 12.76010258 	| 19.56738466 	| 25.23038753 	| 21.04944449 	|

-<p align="center">Table 1: Weak Scaling for Monte Carlo Method to Approximate PI using Pthreads.
+<p align="center">Table 1: Strong Scaling for Monte Carlo Method to Approximate PI using Pthreads.
 Speedup is compared against single-threaded performance.</p>

 | Number of "Darts" 	|   1000000   	|    2000000   	|    4000000   	|    8000000   	|   16000000   	|   32000000   	|   64000000   	|  128000000  	|
 |:-----------------:	|:-----------:	|:------------:	|:------------:	|:------------:	|:------------:	|:------------:	|:------------:	|:-----------:	|